Dr. Peter Geissler, MD, PhD.

 When asked about what he considers his greatest failure, Dr. Geissler responds, similarly, without hesitation: “trying to start a medical school in war-torn Uganda.”
 After many years of effort, hundreds of thousands of dollars in fundraising and significant educational support from University of Cambridge faculty, only a handful of African physicians were ultimately trained in tropical medicine before the school finally closed its doors.
 En route, however, there were also triumphs, such as having been appointed Chancellor of Saint Christopher’s College of Medicine in Senegal, serving as Director of the Cambridge Overseas Medical Training Programme in Africa, serving as Managing Director of Kigezi International School of Medicine in Uganda, and presiding over graduation ceremonies at the United Nations in New York.

 This time in Africa, however difficult, proved to be formative in developing Dr. Geissler’s appreciation of the environmental and public health aspects of clinical medicine, especially community mental health and the treatment of addiction disorders.
-Thereafter, he undertook specialty postdoctoral training in the treatment of addiction disorders and in-depth psychoanalysis under the auspices of the British Psychoanalytic Institute, a 4-year residency approved by the California Medical Board.
-In order to develop innovative community mental health programs, Dr. Geissler completed a PhD in clinical psychology at California Institute for Human Science and qualified for the following health-related professional licenses: Marriage and Family Therapist in the District of Columbia; Registered Addiction Counselor in the District of Columbia; Registered Naturopath in the District of Columbia; Registered Counselor in the State of Washington; Registered Hypnotherapist in the State of Washington; Marriage and Family Therapist Associate in the State of Washington; Certified Chemical Dependency Professional in the State of Washington; Marital and Family Therapist in the State of Tennessee; Licensed Alcohol and Drug Abuse Counselor in the State of Tennessee; Certified Clinical Therapist in the State of Oregon; Mental Health Counselor in the State of Florida; Certified Drug, Alcohol & Addictions Counselor in the State of California; Student Research Psychoanalyst in the State of California; and Registered Addiction Counselor in the State of California.
+Thereafter, he undertook specialty postdoctoral training in the treatment of addiction disorders and in-depth psychoanalysis under the auspices of the British Psychoanalytic Institute.
+In order to develop innovative community mental health programs, Dr. Geissler subsequently held the following health-related professional licenses: Marriage and Family Therapist in the District of Columbia; Registered Addiction Counselor in the District of Columbia; Registered Naturopath in the District of Columbia; Registered Health Physics Consultant in the District of Columbia; Registered Counselor in the State of Washington; Registered Radiation Physicist in the District of Columbia; Registered Hypnotherapist in the State of Washington; Marriage and Family Therapist Associate in the State of Washington; Certified Chemical Dependency Professional in the State of Washington; Marital and Family Therapist in the State of Tennessee; Licensed Alcohol and Drug Abuse Counselor in the State of Tennessee; Certified Clinical Therapist in the State of Oregon; Mental Health Counselor in the State of Florida; Certified Drug, Alcohol & Addictions Counselor in the State of California; Student Research Psychoanalyst in the State of California; and Registered Addiction Counselor in the State of California.
+Finally, Dr. Geissler was appointed Professor of Psychiatry at University of the Cumberlands to head a bold initiative to develop a Ph.D. in Clinical Psychology degree program designed to be the first of its kind, worldwide, to educate medical psychologists capable of being granted prescription authority.
+Recently, Dr. Geissler was appointed admissions secretary to the British Psychoanalytic Institute in Oxford.
+Dr. Geissler promised to commit a significant fraction of his time in the years ahead to serving as clinical supervisor for postdoctoral residents in training at the British Psychoanalytic Institute in Oxford.
+Dr. Geissler is a licensed physician in Zanzibar.

 Dr. Geissler has been appointed a court-approved general civil mediator in the following jurisdictions: United States District Court for the District of Idaho; United States District Court for the Western District of Pennsylvania; Superior Court of California, County of Fresno; Superior Court of California, County of Yolo; Superior Court of California, County of Solano; Superior Court of California, County of Butte; Superior Court of California, County of Nevada; Superior Court of California, County of Amador; Superior Court of California, County of Contra Costa, Superior Court of California, County of Tuolumne; Supreme Court of Georgia; Supreme Court of Tennessee; and the Seventh Judicial Administrative District, State of Georgia, Superior, Probate and Magistrate Courts.
 Most significantly, Dr. Geissler has recently been added to the mediation panel for the Sixth Appellate District Court of Appeal, State of California.